maxamillion32/wordpress3-invoice/readme.txt

 = 1.0.1 =
 * Fixed Permalink Problem.
 Custom Permalinks should now work.
+* Template files can now be read from your theme folder

 = 1.0 =
 * The first release of WP3I.